mila-z/Chatroom/README.md

-# Chatroom Application - Network Programming Project @ FMI 2024
+# Chatroom Application - Network Programming Course and Programming with Python Course Project @ FMI 2024

 ## Table of Contents